Grand Trine in Astrology

 How do I find my Grand Trine?

 Run the Grand Trine Calculator linked on this page.
-It detects the pattern from your birth chart, names the shared element (if any), and highlights any fourth planet that would turn the pattern into a Kite.
+It detects the pattern from your birth chart and names the shared element when the three bodies all occupy one element.
+Kites are detected separately by the full aspect-pattern scanner.

 What's the difference between a Grand Trine and a Kite?

-A Kite is a Grand Trine plus a fourth planet opposing one of the trine points and sextile to the other two.
-The fourth planet gives the trine a target to express through.
-Many astrologers consider the Kite more productive than an unaspected Grand Trine for exactly this reason.
+A Kite is a Grand Trine plus a fourth body opposing one of the trine points and sextile to the other two.
+The fourth body gives the trine a target to express through, so many astrologers read it as more directed than a standalone Grand Trine.

 Can a Grand Trine span two elements?

-Yes, if one planet sits in a sign outside the shared element (e.g. two fire planets plus one air).
+Yes, if one body sits in a sign outside the shared element (e.g. two fire bodies plus one air body).
 The geometry still forms, but the elemental cohesion that defines the variant is absent.
-Mixed-element Grand Trines are often called wide or weak Grand Trines.
+Mixed-element Grand Trines need more planet-by-planet interpretation.

 Does a Grand Trine protect against hard transits?